Education and Qualifications

-Courses will introduce you to policies and programs designed to meet community needs among varied populations.
-You will think critically about issues of diversity and social equity and analyze the social, legal, political, and governmental forces that influence the delivery of human and social services.
+Our courses introduce you to unique policies and programs that are designed to meet community needs among varied populations.
+You will develop skills in cultural competence by learning about issues of diversity and social equity.
+Our students also analyze the social, legal, political, and governmental forces that influence the delivery of human services.
 You may choose to specialize in advocacy, child and family services, corrections, gerontology, or mental health programs.

-For curriculum and course descriptions of OU's Bachelor of Arts in Human and Social Services Bachelor’s, download a program overview.
+For curriculum and course descriptions, please download a Human and Social Services program overview.